ambewas/react-introduction/class_outline.md

 step 1:

 - APP global class & reactDOM.render to root, look at html, ...
+- explain the different react components you will encounter
 - render
   - container div, h1,
   - musicSummaryItem x1